West Stormont

 We also believe fundraising for the acquisition of Taymount and Five Mile Woods will be facilitated if the WSWG Project is presented and justified in the wider context of West Stormont Connect.

-Let’s find a way of getting West Stormont Connect up and running, for all our sakes.
+Let’s find a way of getting West Stormont Connect fully up and running, for all our sakes.

-If you are interested in being part of a local group to investigate bringing West Stormont Connect into being, please get in touch using the contact form below.
+If you are interested in being part of how West Stormont Connect can evolve from here, please get in touch using the contact form below.

 Well done for reading this far!